Ehtishammushtaq/JustTheDocsCyberArk/index.md

 ## Getting Started

 {: .warning }
-> This website documents the features of the current `main` branch of the Just the Docs theme.
-See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.
+>This website documents the features of the current `main` branch of the Just the Docs theme.

 CyberArk is a security tool that helps organizations protect their privileged accounts and credentials.
 It offers a range of solutions for securing, managing, and monitoring privileged access.